 - One (1) Floating Holiday

-All full-time employees may enroll in a basic Health Insurance Plan provided through Blue Cross Blue Shield of Kansas City.
+All full-time employees must enroll in a basic Health Insurance Plan for employee only coverage.
 The City pays 100% of the full monthly premium for individuals and contributes substantially toward Employee +1 and Family (Employee + 2 or more) coverage.

-All full-time employees and their dependents may enroll in a dental insurance program provided through Delta Dental of Kansas.
+All full-time employees and their dependents may enroll in a dental insurance program.
 The City pays for 100% of the employee's dental insurance premium.

-All full-time employees and their dependents may enroll in a vision insurance program provided through Superior Vision.
+All full-time employees and their dependents may enroll in a vision insurance program.
 The City pays for 100% of the employee's vision insurance premium.

 The following Life Insurance coverages are provided: